 The Choir exists thanks to King Henry VI who, in founding the College in 1441, envisaged the daily singing of services in its magnificent Chapel, which remains the primary purpose of the Choir’s sixteen choristers, fourteen choral scholars and two organ scholars.
 A number of famous people have attended the Choir’s services including British monarchs, from Elizabeth I to the present Queen; political leaders such as Winston Churchill and Mikhail Gorbachev; and Charles Darwin, who loved the Choir so much that he engaged the Choristers to come and sing in his rooms when he was at Cambridge.

 The Choir owes much to the five musicians who have maintained its consistently high standards over the course of the last 140 years: A.H.
 Mann (1876), Boris Ord (1929), David Willcocks (1957), Philip Ledger (1974) and, since 1982, Stephen Cleobury.
 Since 1870, the choristers have been educated across the river from the College at King’s College School and receive scholarships from King’s College to help pay for their education.
 By the time they leave the Choir they are able to take with them valuable musical skills, with many aspiring to return to the Choir as choral scholars.
-The choristers are selected at audition, advertised nationally, when they are in Year 2 or 3 (ages 6 to 8) at their school and join the Choir as they enter Year 4 (ages 8 to 9).
+The choristers are selected at audition, advertised nationally, when they are in Year 2, 3 or 4 (ages 6 to 9) at their school.
+Boys usually enter the Choir in Year 4 (ages 8 to 9).

 For full information about King’s College School and the life of a Chorister, please see www.kcs.cambs.sch.uk.
 Stephen Cleobury is always pleased to hear from potential members of the Choir, choristers, choral scholars and organ scholars.
 Those interested are invited to contact the Choir office (01223 331224 // email@example.com).